a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Run the command.
 Select a slot/drive containing a Pascal disk.
 Enter a new name and click OK.
 Verify that the confirmation prompt shows the Pascal volume name (e.g. "TGP:"), with quotes around the name.
   * Launch DeskTop.
 Run the command.
 Select a slot/drive containing a DOS 3.3 disk.
 Enter a new name and click OK.
 Verify that the confirmation prompt shows "the DOS 3.3 disk in slot # drive #", without quotes.
   * Launch DeskTop.
 Run the command.
 Select a slot/drive containing an unformatted disk.
 Enter a new name and click OK.
 Verify that the confirmation prompt shows "the disk in slot # drive #", without quotes.
   * Launch DeskTop.
+Select a volume icon.
+Run the command.
+Verify that the device selector is skipped.
+Enter a new volume name.
+Verify that the confirmation prompt refers to the selected volume.
+  * Repeat the following case with: no selection, multiple volume icons selected, a single file selected, and multiple files selected:
+    * Launch DeskTop.
+Set selection as specified.
+Run the command.
+Verify that the device selector is not skipped.

+* Launch DeskTop.
 Open a window.
 File > New Folder..., enter a unique name, OK.
 File > New Folder..., enter the same name, OK.
 Verify that an alert is shown.
 Dismiss the alert.
 Verify that the input field still has the previously typed name.